aws-neuron/aws-neuron-sdk/release-notes/tools/neuronperf.rst

 * Initial release of NeuronPerf
-* Supports PyTorch, TensorFlow, and Apache MXNet (Incubating).
+* Supports PyTorch, TensorFlow, and Apache MXNet.
 * Supports customizable JSON and CSV reports
 * See :ref:`neuronperf` for more information.